jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 # MODIS Processing for US Drylands

-Calculate monthly and yearly mean, standard deviation, maximum, minimum, amplitude, and integral for MODIS time series of LAI (MCD15A2H) and Daytime and Nighttime LST from Terra (MOD11A2) and Aqua (MYD11A2)
+Calculate monthly and yearly mean, standard deviation, maximum, minimum, amplitude, and integral for MODIS time series of 4-day composite LAI (MCD15A2H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)

+## Inputs
+Inputs are netCDF4 format outputs from APPEEARS

 ## Outputs
 ### CSV